-This guy is too far gone for me.
-The only thing of value here is that crate's contents.
+This guy is too far gone for me. -The only thing of value in the mine-here is that crate's contents.

-And that twelve million isn't worth my life.
-I can always make more, much more.
-I won't be able to return to my old haunt, the Regional Atlanta Metroplex.
-L.A.?
+Then again,And that twelve million isn't worth my life. -I can always make more, much more. -I won't be able to use-return to my old haunt, of-the Atlanta Regional Metroplex. -L.A.?
 New York?
-Why not?
-It'll be like a wolf let loose on the lambs, the phoenix returning from the ashes.
+Why not? -It'll be like a wolf let loose on the lambs, the phoenix returning from the ashes.

-Ziebel's still watching me, a half-smirk cuts across his perfect features.
-The style of his clothes, the part in his hair, the manicure: he's no match for an assassin like me.
-His pistol isn't a large caliber, and I give myself seven-to-three odds that I can take him.
-He'll shoot eventually anyway, and a delay on my part brings me only closer to my death.
+Ziebel's still watching me, with, with a half-smirk that cutsting across his perfect features. -The cut of his clothes, the part in his hair, the manicure: he's no match for an assassin like me. -His pistol t-isn't a big-large caliber, and I give myself 7:3seven-to-three odds that I can take him. -He'll shoot eventually anyway, and a delay on my part brings me only closer to my death.

-"But Mr. Drake, you're already dead."
+"But, Mr. Drake, you're already dead."